2.4 Using and Choosing GenAI Tools

 When Using GenAI

-Once you have a plan, you can more efficiently develop a strategy for prompting the genAI model to offer the output that will align with your purpose.
+Once you have a plan, you can more efficiently develop a strategy for prompting the genAI application to offer the output that will align with your purpose.

 - Develop a prompting strategy: Review prompting techniques (see the GenAI Prompting chapter).
 Does the task at hand lend to casual, conversational, or structured prompting?
 Choose the method that will best help to achieve your goal.
 Doing so will reduce the amount of time and the number of iterations required.